Kylemc1413/BeatSaberSongLoader/README.md

 *This mod works on both the Steam and Oculus Store versions.*

 ## Installation Instructions
- 1. Download the latest release from the modsaber page [Here](https://www.modsaber.org/mod/song-loader/)
+ 1. Download the latest release
  2. Extract the .zip file into the `Oculus Apps\Software\hyperbolic-magnetism-beat-saber` for Oculus Home OR `steamapps\common\Beat Saber` for Steam.
 (The one with Beat Saber.exe)

     The Beat Saber folder should look something like this: